 Wilson is a final year medical student at the University of Otago, currently based in Dunedin Hospital.
 Raised on a sheep and beef farm on the Taieri Plains, Wilson is passionate about improving the wellbeing of rural communities, and ensuring they have equitable access to quality health services.
 When Wilson is not studying, he can be found in the woolshed on the handpiece or ringing up firewood with his chainsaw.
 For the last 5 years he has been heavily involved with the promotion of health careers to rural secondary school students and developing interest in the rural sector amongst those studying health careers at the tertiary level.

-Mark is the Chief Executive of Mobile Health and with his team is responsible for providing elective day surgery via the Mobile Surgical Bus, running the Rural Health Education Hub providing continuing professional development for health practitioners and operating the Telehealth Resource Centre.
+Mark is the Chief Executive of Mobile Health and with his team is responsible for providing elective day surgery via the Mobile Surgical Unit – Te Waka Hauora, running My Health Hub providing continuing professional development for health practitioners and operating the NZ Telehealth Resource Centre.

 With a strong focus on providing health services to rural communities through his work, Mark is a strong advocate improving equity of access to healthcare for rural New Zealanders.

-Mark brings to Rural Communities decades of expertise and understanding of how to achieve effective collaboration with entities such as Ministry of Health, DHBs and Primary Care Organisations.
+Mark brings to Rural Communities decades of expertise and understanding of how to achieve effective collaboration with entities such as Manatū Hauora Ministry of Health, Te Whatu Ora – Health NZ, and Primary Care Organisations.

 I have been a nurse for 47 years.
 It is a career that has been varied, challenging and utterly rewarding.
 I have worked in urban settings, and rural New Zealand.
 From tertiary/quaternary hospitals to remote rural hospitals, I have been privileged to work with nurses and other healthcare professionals who share my passion for providing quality healthcare.
 The past 15 years my focus has been rural New Zealand.
 My jobs included nursing leadership roles and latterly management roles.